RasmusTufvesson/french/README.md

 * Make words you know not appear multiple times in practice
 * Add more types of adjectives, eg numerical adjectives
 * Make default adjectives have 4 forms (male and female plural)
+* Add filtering for the new word classes
+* Make practice work with the new word classes